Lynndz3/lynndz3/README.md

 As I gained more clout as a PM, I was asked to step away from the dev team & technical strategy so I could focus on the long-term product vision.
 This was not what I wanted.

 I wanted to strategize on implementation architecture.
 I wanted to build.
-So I quit my product career in Oct 2022, and I haven't looked back.
+So I quit my product career in Oct 2022 and learned to code.

 ### Blog posts